claui/vscode-packaging/README.md

 ### The thing about vulnerabilities in transitive dependencies

-People sometimes discover vulnerabilities in packages on which vscode-aur-packaging depends.
+People sometimes discover vulnerabilities in packages on which vscode-packaging depends.

 If that happens and a patch comes out, I need to upgrade the affected package to a newer version, which includes the patch.

-But a vulnerability might also affect a package on which vscode-aur-packaging depends only indirectly, e.g. through a transitive requirement.
-A patch may exist for such a package, but somewhere in the chain of dependencies (from the vulnerable package all the way down to vscode-aur-packaging), the patch may be outside the specified semver range so I **can’t upgrade** the package via the usual `yarn up` or `yarn up -R` command.
+But a vulnerability might also affect a package on which vscode-packaging depends only indirectly, e.g. through a transitive requirement.
+A patch may exist for such a package, but somewhere in the chain of dependencies (from the vulnerable package all the way down to vscode-packaging), the patch may be outside the specified semver range so I **can’t upgrade** the package via the usual `yarn up` or `yarn up -R` command.